scientifichackers/zproc/docs/user/communication.rst

 Furthermore, you can even take your existing code and scale it across multiple computers on your network.

-This is the benefit of NOT using shared memory.
+This is the benefit of message passing parallelism.
 Your whole stack is built on communication, and hence, becomes extremely scalable and flexible when you need it to be.